ibbles/LearningUnreal/Lumen.md

 - Ray Lighting Mode to Hit Lighting For Reflections.
 - High Quality Translucency Reflections to On.

-# Flickering / Jittering / Crawling Indirect Lighting
+# Noise / Flickering / Jittering / Crawling Indirect Lighting

 Sometimes Lumen causes flickering / jittering / crawling light in indirectly illuminated parts of the level.
 This happens because Lumen is an approximate light propagation simulation algorithm.